SalmaAlaleeli/ComputerVision/README.md

 Medical Image Classification with Enhanced ResNet50 Project Description

+Check the Code version of read me file.

 This repository contains an enhanced ResNet50 model with Squeeze-and-Excitation (SE) blocks for medical image classification and lesion counting.
 The model simultaneously performs classification (4 severity classes) and lesion counting tasks.

 #File Structure